DevotedHealth/godoc2ghmd/examples/http/README.md

     CheckRedirect func(req *Request, via []*Request) error

     // Jar specifies the cookie jar.
+    //
+    // The Jar is used to insert relevant cookies into every
+    // outbound Request and is updated with the cookie values
+    // of every inbound Response.
+The Jar is consulted for every
+    // redirect that the Client follows.
+    //
-    // If Jar is nil, cookies are not sent in requests and ignored
+    // If Jar is nil, cookies are only sent if they are explicitly
-    // in responses.
+    // set on the Request.
     Jar CookieJar

     // Timeout specifies a time limit for requests made by this